Nulo Freestyle Limited Plus Dog Food receives the Advisor’s second highest-tier rating of 4.5 stars.

 The fourth ingredient is sweet potato.
 Sweet potatoes are a gluten-free source of complex carbohydrates in dog food.
 They are naturally rich in dietary fiber and beta carotene.

 The next ingredient is canola oil.
 Unfortunately, canola can be a controversial item.
 That’s because it can sometimes (but not always) be derived from genetically modified rapeseed.

 Yet others cite the fact that canola oil can be a significant source of essential omega-3 fatty acids.

 In any case, plant-based oils like canola are less biologically available to a dog than fish oil as a source of quality omega-3 fats.

-The sixth ingredient is lima beans, legumes naturally high in dietary fiber and other healthy nutrients.
+The sixth ingredient lists lima beans, legumes naturally high in dietary fiber and other healthy nutrients.